Regulated Medical Waste Disposal

 Pathological Waste Disposal

-MERI disposes of pathology waste for clinics, research facilities, morgues, funeral homes, and farms.
+We dispose of pathology waste for clinics, research facilities, morgues, funeral homes, and farms.
 Examples of pathological waste are human and or animal tissue or body parts.

 Click here to learn more about our pathology waste disposal solutions.